ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 In the cup-handle analogy, this is analogous to saying that the points in the cup and the points in the handle which are glued together are indistinguishable in the glued object (blue points).
 The rest of the points can be distinguished as belonging to the cup (green points) or to the handle (orange points).

-> 'Irrespective of the path, `overlap` IS EXPECTED TO be indentified precisely in the same region in the `pushout` because it is common to both `graph A` and `graph B`' = The  diagram with four arrows MUST COMMUTE!
+> 'Irrespective of the path, `overlap` IS EXPECTED TO be indentified precisely in the same region in the `pushout` because it is common to both `graph A` and `graph B`'.
+In other words, the  diagram with four arrows MUST COMMUTE!

 Thus, our enquiry to `graph A` and `graph B` have resulted in a condition that a candidate for `pushout` MUST satisfy!
 That is, "Diagram: Four arrows" must commute.